Master of Divinity/Distributed Learning (MDiv/DL), Master of Arts in Ministerial Leadership (MAML), Master of Arts (MA)

 Spring Application Submission Deadline October 15th*

 *Completed application, fee, essay, transcripts, and references all must be received by the admissions office no later than June 1st for the Fall Semester and November 1st for the Spring Semester.
 It is wise to apply at least six months prior to your intended start date.
 After you begin the application process as new materials arrive you will be regularly notified of your application status by email.

 Admissions decisions are made by June 15th for Fall and November 15th for Spring.

-Financial Aid and Housing Application Deadlines are June 30th for Fall and November 30th for Spring.
+Financial Aid Application Priority Deadlines are June 30th for Fall and November 30th for Spring.
 Priority is given to students that submit their applications prior to theses deadlines.